Maternal mortality in the United States: Race

+There are significant racial disparities in maternal deaths within the United States.

+In 2023, Asian women had the lowest maternal death rate in the United States, with a death rate of 11 per 100,000.
+Hispanic women had the second lowest maternal death rate, at 12 per 100,000.
+White women had a death rate of 14.5 per 100,000.
+Black women's maternal death rate was slightly greater than 50 per 100,000.

+This data revealed that the longstanding racial disparities in maternal mortality between Black women and non-Black women had worsened from 2021-2023.
+Black women were 3.5 times more likely to die in pregnacy than White women.
+Black women were 4.5 times more likely to die in pregnancy than Asian women.
+All non-black women experienced declines in maternal mortality during this period, while Black women's maternal mortality slightly increased.

-African American women are four times as likely to experience maternal morbidity and mortality than Caucasian women, and there has been no large-scale improvement over the course of 20 years to rectify these conditions.
-Furthermore, women of color, especially "African-American, Indigenous, Latina and immigrant women and women who did not speak English", are less likely to obtain the care they need.
-In addition, foreign-born women have an increased likelihood of maternal mortality, particularly Hispanic Women.
-Cause of mortality, especially in older women, is different among different races.
-Caucasian women are more likely to experience hemorrhage, cardiomyopathy, and embolism whereas African American women are more likely to experience hypertensive disorders, stroke, and infection.
+Causes of mortality differ among racial groups.
+White women are more likely to experience hemorrhage, cardiomyopathy and embolism.
+African American women are more likely to experience hypertensive disorders, stroke, and infection.
 In the case of Black women in the United States, a study from the World Journal of Gynecology and Women's Health found that in addition to the link between cardiovascular disease and maternal mortality, racism in healthcare contributes to these outcomes.
 Notably, experiencing racism and discrimination in healthcare makes Black mothers less likely to trust the healthcare system, and the authors of this study recommend that addressing this is key to rebuilding trust and encouraging reliance on healthcare system.

-Distrust in the healthcare system can be detrimental for the health and wellbeing of Black and minority mothers and their infants.
-Distrust in the healthcare system often results in reduced encounters with the system, which can be very harmful given the established association between late and inadequate prenatal care and poor pregnancy outcomes such as low birth weight, preterm birth, and infant mortality.
+Distrust in the medical system among Black women may dissuade them from seeking care.
+Inadequate prenatal care is associated with poor pregnancy outcomes such as low birth weight, preterm birth, and infant mortality.
 According to the Listening to Mothers III Survey, 40% of minority participants experienced communication issues and nearly one-quarter of minority mothers felt discriminated against during birth hospitalization.
 The same survey revealed that Black and Hispanic mothers were nearly three times more likely to experience discrimination in the healthcare system due to their race, language or culture.
 These issues are exacerbating the observed maternal and infant morbidity and mortality disparity between minority mothers and White mothers in the United States.

-Another factor contributing to the increased maternal and infant morbidity and mortality rates in African American and minority women is the difference in delivery hospital quality between minority women and White women.
-According to a study conducted by Dr. Elizabeth A. Howell, racial and ethnic minority women deliver "in different and lower quality hospitals" than White women.
-According to Dr. Howell, hospitals where African American women were disproportionately cared for during birth, "had higher risk-adjusted severe maternal morbidity rates for both Black and White women in those hospitals."
-In NYC, Black women were more likely to deliver in hospitals with a higher rate of "risk-adjusted severe maternal morbidity rates" and a study conducted in the same City revealed that if African American women delivered in the same hospitals as White women, "1000 Black women could avoid severe morbid events during their delivery hospitalization, which could reduce the Black severe maternal morbidity rate from 4.2% to 2.9%."
+Another factor contributing to the increased maternal and infant morbidity and mortality rates in African American women is the hospital quality.
+According to a 2018 study, African American women and undocumented women tend to deliver in lower quality hospitals than White women.
+Hospitals where black women delivered had higher morbidity rates for both Black and White women.
+One study found that if African American women had delivered in the same hospitals as White women typically do, their severe maternal morbidity rate would decrease from 4.2% to 2.9%.